EnviroCentre/monitoring-module/docs/source/import_field_data.rst

    The date column is assumed to be formatted as ``yyyy/mm/dd``!

-   Any time column cannot be configured in the current version and all times are set to 12:00:00 hrs.
+   If the time column is omitted all times are set to 12:00:00 hrs.

 Running the import